 - When all the vegetables are evenly cooked and the oil has reduced, add the crushed red pepper and fresh basil, stirring quickly, not to burn.

 - Next, add the tomatoes and raise the heat to sear them but not to burn the fresh basil, then bring to a boil.
-Continually stir the bottom of pan to keep the sediment from burning.
+Continually stir the bottom of the pan to keep the sediment from burning.

 - Then lower to a simmer and cook for an hour or as long as needed to bring out the robust color.

-- When tomatoes have cooked in liquid and plumped up and oil forms back on top, purée the mixture with a hand-held food processor until smooth (or scoop the solids into the bowl of a flood processor for blending).
+- When tomatoes have cooked in liquid and plumped up and oil forms back on top, purée the mixture with a hand-held food processor until smooth (or scoop the solids into the bowl of a food processor for blending).

 - Bring back to a boil and add chicken or vegetable broth.
-Cook till it comes to second boil.
+Cook till it comes to a second boil.